 Given Russia’s superior military capabilities this is a war that Ukraine cannot win, at least not by military means.
 The alternatives are to make a deal with whatever terms are possible or to continue the struggle for a long time, hoping that inflicting a high cost on Russian forces will eventually turn Russians against their government’s adventure.
 The former will lead to the collapse of the Ukrainian government.
 The latter will take a very long time at best and result in huge numbers of civilian casualties.

-This article originally appeared at Russian Military Reform, August 27, 2014.
+This story originally appeared at Russian Military Reform, August 27, 2014.